cepdnaclk/e16-4yp-Automated-Protein-Function-Prediction/docs/README.md

 In addition, an analysis can also be conducted to understand the effect of combining CNN and RNN.
 The analysis can be based on the method used to combine the CNN and RNN components of the model.
 There are various methods for combining CNN and RNN, such as concatenation, addition, and attention.
 Each method has its strengths and weaknesses, and the performance of the model can vary depending on the method used.

-In conclusion, an analysis of combining CNN and RNN can provide valuable insights into the strengths and weaknesses of each method and which approach is better suited for the AFP problem for proteins.
+In summary, an analysis of combining CNN and RNN can provide valuable insights into the strengths and weaknesses of each method and which approach is better suited for the AFP problem for proteins.
 It can also help identify the best method for combining CNN and RNN based on the problem at hand, leading to the development of more accurate and efficient models for Automatic Function Prediction in proteins.
 The application of these methods can improve our understanding of proteins and lead to the development of new drugs and treatments for various diseases.
 The analysis of CNN and RNN can make significant contributions to the field of biotechnology, and it will continue to be an area of active research for years to come.

 #### Combining methods